emberjs/website/source/blog/2018-01-01-ember-2-18-released.md

 ### Changes in Ember.js 2.18

-Ember.js 2.18 is an incremental and backwards compatible release of Ember which includes minor bugfixes.
+Ember.js 2.18 is an incremental and backwards compatible release which includes minor bug fixes.
 No new features or public API deprecations are introduced.

+2.18 is light on changes because we want the final release of the 2.x cycle to be as stable and battle-tested as possible.
+2.8 is an LTS candidate, which means after six weeks it will be promoted to an LTS release.
+As an LTS release it will receive bug fixes until Ember 3.5 is released and security patches until Ember 3.9 is released.

+2.18 is the final release of Ember.js to support IE9, IE10, and PhantomJS.
+It is also the final release published for Bower.

 "Intimate API" refers to API surface that maintainers never intended to become public, but which still has some small use in the wild.
 2.18.0 adds an intimate